JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 x.set(10)  // x's value is 10
 ```

-To get the current value of an `Atom`, we call it like a function:
+To get the current value of an `Atom`, call it like a function:

 ```javascript
 x()  // => 20